-My many clinical interests include treating obsessive compulsive disorder/obsessive compulsive personality disorder/obsessive compulsive traits, eating disorders, depression, anxiety, post traumatic stress disorder and trauma, family systems and dynamics, and other mental health issues.
+My many clinical interests include treating obsessive compulsive disorder/obsessive compulsive personality disorder/obsessive compulsive traits, eating disorders, depression, anxiety, family systems and dynamics, health and wellness, and resiliency building/stress management.
 My therapeutic approach is mixed, focusing on the mind-body connection, building coping skills and life skills, providing support, and promoting overall well-being.

 I believe in treating each client as a whole human being, focusing on both mental and physical health.
 My therapeutic style is eclectic, incorporating, ACT, CBT, DBT, ERP, EFFT, SE, and more into my practice.
 As a clinician, it's important for me to show up authentically as an empathetic, even-tempered, driven person, who loves to laugh.
 By showing my authentic self, I feel it promotes self-acceptance in my clients.
 I strive to meet my clients where they are at and to give the best care that I can provide.